www.LinuxHowtos.org

 Pass in a pointer to a char pointer and get the last used effective URL.

-In cases when you've asked libcurl to follow redirects, it may very well not be the same value you set with CURLOPT_URL(3).
+In cases when you have asked libcurl to follow redirects, it may not be the same value you set with CURLOPT_URL(3).

-The urlp pointer will be NULL or pointing to private memory you MUST NOT free - it gets freed when you call curl_easy_cleanup(3) on the corresponding CURL handle.
+The urlp pointer is NULL or points to private memory.
+You must not free it.
+It memory gets freed automatically when you call curl_easy_cleanup(3) on the corresponding curl handle.

 PROTOCOLS